uwol/proleap-cobol-parser/README.md

 Release process
 ---------------

-* Milestones are published in the [ANTLR grammars repo](https://github.com/antlr/grammars-v4).
+* Milestones of the grammar are published in the [ANTLR grammars repo](https://github.com/antlr/grammars-v4).

 License